vysyaraju-sai-krishna/barcode/README.md

 # import EAN13 from barcode module
 from barcode import EAN13

-# import ImageWriter to generate an image file
-from barcode.writer import ImageWriter
+from barcode.writer import ImageWriter number = '5901234123457'

-# Make sure to pass the number as string
-number = '5901234123457'

-# Now, let's create an object of EAN13 class and
-# pass the number with the ImageWriter() as the
-# writer
 my_code = EAN13(number, writer=ImageWriter())

-# Our barcode is ready.
-Let's save it.
 my_code.save("new_code1")